pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Get your engineers to embrace metrics
 * Throw away the code when you are done with the MVP

-.. warning:: Read the 'Danger: MVPs often not disposable' section below
+.. warning:: Read the 'Danger: MVPs often not disposable' section below.

 Danger: MVPs often not disposable
 ----------------------------------